quantum-brackets/45group/README.md

 - **Styling**: **Tailwind CSS** for utility-first styling.
 The theme is configured in `src/app/globals.css`.
 - **Database**: **Supabase** (PostgreSQL).
 The application uses Supabase for its database and server-side client libraries.
 - **Authentication**: **Custom Session Management**.
 Authentication is handled via secure, HTTP-only cookies managed by server-side code in `src/lib/session.ts`.
 This provides a secure and robust session mechanism.
+- **Transactional Emails**: **Resend** is used to send all transactional emails (e.g., welcome, password reset, booking confirmations).
+Email templates are built with React Email.
 - **Data Validation**: **Zod** is used for schema declaration and validation in forms and server actions, ensuring data integrity.
 - **Forms**: **React Hook Form** for managing form state and validation.